 Max Weber in Politics and Social Thought: From Charisma to Canonization (Cambridge: Cambridge University Press, “Ideas in Context” series, 2012).

-“Prophet of a Partitioned World: Ferdinand Fried, ‘Great Spaces,’ and the Dialectics of Deglobalization, 1930–1950,” accepted for publication in Modern Intellectual History.
+“Prophet of a Partitioned World: Ferdinand Fried, ‘Great Spaces,’ and the Dialectics of Deglobalization, 1929–1950,” Modern Intellectual History, forthcoming.

 Max Weber and the Idea of the Occident,” in The Oxford Handbook of Max Weber, ed.
 Edith Hanke, Lawrence A. Scaff, and Sam Whimster (Oxford: Oxford University Press, 2020), 519–33.